-Because the County's Transportation Systems Plan ("TSP"), which includes an inventory, and the six-year Transportation Improvement Program ("TIP"), which includes a financing plan, are incorporated by reference, roads and non-motorized transportation projects that are included in those plans need not appear in the text of this CFP.
+Because the County's Transportation Technical AppendixTransportation Systems Plan ("TSP"), which includes an inventory, and the six-year Transportation Improvement Program ("TIP"), which includes a financing plan, are incorporated by reference, includes a financing plan, roads and non-motorized transportation (trail) projects that are included in those plans need not appear in the text of this CFP.
 Accordingly, trail projects other than those contained wholly within a park must be included in the TIP.